jonhjelm/docs-and-training/service_implementation/basics_singularity.md

 ## Uploading and registering a Singularity image
-Once you have successfully developed and tested a Singularity image, you need to register it with the CloudFlow HPC service before you can start using it in a CloudFlow workflow.
+Once you have successfully developed and tested a Singularity image, you need to register it with the SemWES HPC service before you can start using it in a SemWES workflow.
 As registration can only happen from files which are already saved on an HPC cluster's file storage, you need to upload your image via GSS first.

-_Note:_ For each HPC cluster available in CloudiFacturing (currently, the Anselm and the Salomon cluster operated by IT4I), an individual instance of the CloudFlow HPC service is running.
+_Note:_ For each HPC cluster available in CloudiFacturing (currently, the Anselm and the Salomon cluster operated by IT4I), an individual instance of the SemWES HPC service is running.
 This allows it to restrict simulations/calculations to certain clusters by means of the workflow editor.
 However, it also means that you need to upload and register your image with every HPC service it should be run on.